When is the Best Time to Visit Japan with Kids and What to Pack

 Wrap-Up: When to Visit Japan with Kids and What to Pack

-When it comes to the best time to visit Japan with kids, there are a lot of factors to keep in mind but in general, October to December, as well as mid-May to mid-June are ideal in terms of weather and crowds.
+When it comes to the best time to visit Japan with kids, there are a lot of factors to keep in mind but in general, around the end of November to December, as well as mid-May to mid-June are ideal in terms of weather and crowds.

 One last tip — if you have a baby or toddler and are wondering whether to bring a stroller to Japan, I would say it’s fine as long as it is easily collapsable and you can carry it.
 There are lots of stairs in Japan so it’s easier to use a baby carrier but kids can be heavy and sometimes using a stroller is the best option.